menu icon

 Cooked rice added back to the skillet with the vegetables and spices.

-1. Add Rice: Once melted, add the chilled rice back to the pan, breaking it up and stirring well.
+1. Add Rice: Once melted, add the chilled yellow rice back to the pan, breaking it up and stirring well.

 Cooked shrimp added back to the skillet of rice and veggies.